Carbon monoxide: Chemical industry

 Methanol is produced by the hydrogenation of carbon monoxide.
 In a related reaction, the hydrogenation of carbon monoxide is coupled to C−C bond formation, as in the Fischer–Tropsch process where carbon monoxide is hydrogenated to liquid hydrocarbon fuels.
 This technology allows coal or biomass to be converted to diesel.

 In the Cativa process, carbon monoxide and methanol react in the presence of a homogeneous iridium catalyst and hydroiodic acid to give acetic acid.
 This process is responsible for most of the industrial production of acetic acid.

 Metallurgy

 Carbon monoxide is a strong reductive agent and has been used in pyrometallurgy to reduce metals from ores since ancient times.
-Carbon monoxide strips oxygen off metal oxides, reducing them to pure metal in high temperatures, forming carbon dioxide in the process.
+Carbon monoxide strips oxygen off metal oxides, reducing them to pure metal in high temperatures and forming carbon dioxide in the process.
 Carbon monoxide is not usually supplied as is, in the gaseous phase, in the reactor, but rather it is formed in high temperature in presence of oxygen-carrying ore, or a carboniferous agent such as coke, and high temperature.
 The blast furnace process is a typical example of a process of reduction of metal from ore with carbon monoxide.

-Likewise, blast furnace gas collected at the top of blast furnace, still contains some 10% to 30% of carbon monoxide, and is used as fuel on Cowper stoves and on Siemens-Martin furnaces on open hearth steelmaking.
+Likewise, blast furnace gas collected at the top of blast furnaces still contains some 10% to 30% of carbon monoxide, and is used as fuel on Cowper stoves and on Siemens-Martin furnaces on open hearth steelmaking.